buaziz/SnapLoader/README.md

 - **🌍 Automatic Geocoding**: Automatically converts GPS coordinates from your memories into country names, allowing you to see where you've been.
 - **📅 Smart Organization**: Choose to group and download your memories by the **year** they were taken or the **country** they were in.
 - **✍️ GPS Data Embedding**: For JPEG images, GPS coordinates are embedded directly into the file's EXIF metadata, making them compatible with photo apps like Google Photos or Apple Photos.
+- **📦 Robust Batch Downloading**: For selections over 500 memories, the app automatically splits the download into smaller, more manageable ZIP files.
+This prevents browser crashes and ensures a reliable experience for users with huge photo libraries.
 - **🤖 Intelligent Downloading**:
     - Handles Snapchat's complex download formats, including ZIP archives containing main images and overlays.
     - Automatically merges image overlays (filters, stickers) onto the main photo.
 - **🌐 Multilingual Support**: The interface is available in English, Arabic, French, Spanish, Chinese, Hindi, and Bengali, with RTL support.
 It's also easy to [add your own language](#-adding-a-new-language)!
-- **📦 All-in-One ZIP**: Downloads a single, neatly organized `.zip` file with your selected memories sorted into folders.
+- **🗂️ All-in-One ZIP**: Downloads a single, neatly organized `.zip` file with your selected memories sorted into folders (unless batching is required).

 ---